-Parents/guardians who pick their child up from school in the afternoons must have a Car Rider tag displayed in the front windshield on the passenger side of the vehicle.
+Parents/guardians who pick their child up from school in the afternoons must have a Car Rider tag displayed in the front windshield of the vehicle.
 If you do not have a Car Rider tag, you will be required to park, come inside, show ID, and pick up your child.